gitzoheb/express-api-collection/image-upload-api/README.md

 ## API Endpoint

-The API exposes a single endpoint for handling file uploads.
+The API exposes a single endpoint for handling image uploads.

 ### POST /upload

-This endpoint processes the file upload.
+This endpoint processes the image upload.
 The request must be `multipart/form-data`.

 -   **URL:** `/upload`
 -   **Method:** `POST`